jwoglom/tconnectsync/README.md

 * Merges the basal information received from the two APIs.
 (If using ControlIQ, then basal information appears only on the ControlIQ API.
 If not using ControlIQ, it appears only on the legacy API.)
 * Queries Nightscout for the most recently created Temp Basal object by tconnectsync, and uploads all data newer than that.
 * Queries Nightscout for the most recently created Bolus object by tconnectsync, and uploads all data newer than that.
-* Uploads a single Nightscout Activity object representing the current IOB as reported by the pump.

 If run with the `--auto-update` flag, then the application performs the following steps:

 * Queries an API endpoint used only by the t:connect mobile app which returns an internal event ID, corresponding to the most recent event published by the mobile app.
 * Whenever the internal event ID changes (denoting that the mobile app uploaded new data to synchronize), perform all of the above mentioned steps to synchronize data.

+## What Gets Synced

+Tconnectsync is composed of individual so-called _synchronization features_, which are elements of data that can be synchronized between t:connect data from the pump and Nightscout.
+When setting up tconnectsync, you can choose to configure which synchronization features are enabled and disabled.

+Here are a few examples of reasons why you might want to adjust the enabled synchronization features:

+* If you currently input boluses into Nightscout manually with comments, then you may wish to _disable the `BOLUS` synchronization feature_ so that there are no duplicated boluses in Nightscout.
+* If you want to see Sleep and Exercise Mode data appear in Nightscout, then you may with to _enable the `PUMP_EVENTS` synchronization feature_.

-The following synchronization features are enabled by default:
+These synchronization features are enabled by default:

 * `BASAL`: Basal data
 * `BOLUS`: Bolus data
-* `IOB`: Insulin-on-board data.
-Only the most recent IOB entry is saved to Nightscout, as an "activity"

-The following synchronization feature is disabled by default, but can be enabled via the `--features` flag:
+The following synchronization features can be optionally enabled:

 * `PUMP_EVENTS`: Events reported by the pump.
 Includes support for the following:
   * Site/Cartridge Change (occurs for both a site change and a cartridge change)